aeonSolutions/AeonLabs-Home-Automation-110-220V-AC-Smart-Power-Switch-with-easy-AC-plug-connectors/README.md

 <br>

 ## OEM Firmware code
-The OEM version of the firmware code can be found on the folder **firmware code**.
+The OEM version of the firmware code can be found in the folder **firmware code**.
 It has by default OTA updates, meaning this smart switch device automatically updates it self when newer updated versions made available here.

-This code uses my own ESP32 c++ class libraries to expedite development of code of ESP32 microcontrollers.
+This code uses my own ESP32 C++ class libraries to expedite the development of the code of ESP32 microcontrollers.
 The repository is located [here](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme) for anyone to use.

 <br>

 ## Installed on a Wall box
-Here’s how it looks when installed on a wall mount junction box on an old apartment building.
-See it on Youtube [here](https://www.youtube.com/shorts/Wu2QMnb1vYE).
+Here’s how it looks when installed on a wall-mount junction box in an old apartment building.
+See it on YouTube [here](https://www.youtube.com/shorts/Wu2QMnb1vYE).

 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-Home-Automation-110-220V-AC-Smart-Power-Switch-with-easy-AC-plug-connectors/blob/main/media/smart%20switch%20wall%20mounted%20%20led%20on.jpg" width=450>